iptv-org/iptv/FAQ.md

 Because the stream does not have enough information available.
 If you know, let us know its official name, the language it broadcasts and the country where it originates.

 ## What is a "daily update" and why is benefit for this playlist?
-A "daily update" is maintenance to check the status of the playlist operation, as well as to hide from the playlist if the stream has access problems.
+A "daily update" is maintenance to check the status of the playlist operation, as well as to hide streams from the playlist if they have access problems.

 ## Is possible to view channels directly from the site?
 No, to avoid possible abuse of the service.